 For some reason, I wandered over to the soup aisle.
 I checked out the broths just to make sure the store still stocked Kitchen Basics unsalted Chicken and Beef stocks.
 While I was checking out the Kitchen Basics, my eyes drifted down to some containers of Swanson cooking stock.
 Usually, I don’t bother with Swanson products.
 Even the supposedly low sodium chicken stock packs a walloping 570 mgs sodium per cup.
 However, this time my eyes caught something that looked like the word, “UNSALTED.”
 I did a double take because I was sure my eyes were playing tricks on me.
 But upon careful examination, I realized that Swanson had indeed come out with unsalted Chicken and unsalted Beef stock.
 Amazing!
-I checked the nutritional information and was astounded to find that the chicken stock has only 130 mgs sodium per cup and the beef has 140 mgs per cup.
+I checked the nutritional information and was astounded to find that the chicken stock has only 130 mg sodium per cup and the beef has 140 mg per cup.
 Of course, I bought two containers each of both chicken and beef stock.

 This is great news because Swanson has long been the premier supplier of grocery store broth and stock.
 Their products always taste good and stores are more inclined to stock products from the Campbell’s/Swanson family.

+With all my shopping done, I headed home.
+I was excited about the Swanson stock find, so I immediately wanted to share the news.
 I tried it yesterday when cooking some thinly sliced potatoes in a skillet.
 It has a very mild chickeny taste, but there are no off flavors and it isn’t cloudy or murky.
 All in all, I think it’s a good product.
 It certainly cannot compare with homemade broth that has simmered for hours upon hours.
 But it’s a viable quick substitute, and, because it’s a Swanson product, should become readily available in most grocery stores.